Eschatologue/CM_wiki/docs/class/ranger/index.md

 You are an expert at navigating the labyrinthine Citadel Cities as well as the wilds.
 You gain Proficiency in Sleight of Hand.

 ***Wasteland Wanderer***
-Choose one of the following damage types: :dmg-cold: Cold, :dmg-fire: Fire, :dmg-poison: Poison, or :dmg-lighting: Lightning.
+Choose one of the following damage types: :dmg-cold: Cold, :dmg-fire: Fire, :dmg-poison: Poison, or :dmg-lightning: Lightning.
 You gain :dmg-res: **Resistance** to the chosen damage type.

 ### Level 2: Fighting Style